hugozap/volare-engine/volare_engine_layout/docs/JSONL Document components.md

+# JSONL Diagram Specification (high level document components)

 These components are higher level elements used to present information with good typography and spacing settings.

 ## document